DHQ: Digital Humanities Quarterly

 Calls for Editors

-DHQ is recruiting for some new editorial positions in winter 2023-24 with the following calls for participation:
+DHQ is recruiting for some new editorial positions in spring 2024 with the following calls for participation:

 Please see the individual calls (listed below) for details about the specific roles and responsibilities of each position.
 All of these are volunteer positions within the DHQ editorial team, for an initial (renewable) term of three years.
 We typically have more than one editor in each role, so you would be working as part of a team.